 Sumavel DosePro delivers the medication to the subcutaneous space in a manner similar to a subcutaneous injection.
 Since delivery is to be given subcutaneously, patients should be instructed to use administration sites on the abdomen or the thigh with adequate subcutaneous thickness to accommodate penetration of the drug into the subcutaneous space.
 Administration should not be made within 2 inches of the navel.
 Instruct patients not to administer Sumavel DosePro to the arms or other areas of the body.
 Inform patients that Sumavel DosePro is for subcutaneous use only and is not designed for intramuscular or intravenous use.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Use In Specific Populations

+Pregnancy Category C: There are no adequate and well-controlled trials of sumatriptan injection in pregnant women.
+Sumavel DosePro should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 When sumatriptan was administered intravenously to pregnant rabbits daily throughout the period of organogenesis, embryolethality was observed at doses at or close to those producing maternal toxicity.
-These doses were less than the MRHD of 12 mg/day on a mg/m basis.
+These doses were less than the maximum recommended human dose (MRHD) of 12 mg/day on a mg/m basis.
 Oral administration of sumatriptan to rabbits during organogenesis was associated with increased incidences of fetal vascular and skeletal abnormalities.
-The highest no-effect dose for these effects was 15 mg/kg/day.
+The highest noeffect dose for these effects was 15 mg/kg/day.
 The intravenous administration of sumatriptan to pregnant rats throughout organogenesis at doses that are approximately 10 times the MRHD on a mg/m basis, did not produce evidence of embryolethality.
-The subcutaneous administration of sumatriptan to pregnant rats prior to and throughout pregnancy did not produce evidence of embryolethality or teratogenicity.
+The subcutaneous administration to pregnant rats prior to and throughout pregnancy did not produce evidence of embryolethality or teratogenicity.

 Safety and effectiveness of sumatriptan injection in pediatric patients under 18 years of age have not been established; therefore, sumatriptan injection is not recommended for use in patients under 18 years of age.

-Two controlled clinical trials evaluating sumatriptan nasal spray (5 to 20 mg) in pediatric patients aged 12 to 17 years enrolled a total of 1,248 adolescent migraineurs who treated a single attack.
-The studies did not establish the efficacy of sumatriptan nasal spray compared to placebo in the treatment of migraine in adolescents.
-Adverse events observed in these clinical trials were similar in nature to those reported in clinical trials in adults.
+Two controlled clinical trials evaluated sumatriptan nasal spray (5 to 20 mg) in 1,248 adolescent migraineurs aged 12 to 17 years who treated a single attack.
+The trials did not establish the efficacy of sumatriptan nasal spray compared with placebo in the treatment of migraine in adolescents.
+Adverse reactions observed in these clinical trials were similar in nature to those reported in clinical trials in adults.

-Five controlled clinical trials (2 single-attack studies, 3 multiple-attack studies) evaluating oral sumatriptan (25 to 100 mg) in pediatric patients aged 12 to 17 years enrolled a total of 701 adolescent migraineurs.
-These studies did not establish the efficacy of oral sumatriptan compared to placebo in the treatment of migraine in adolescents.
-Adverse events observed in these clinical trials were similar in nature to those reported in clinical trials in adults.
-The frequency of all adverse events in these patients appeared to be both dose- and age-dependent, with younger patients reporting events more commonly than older adolescents.
+Five controlled clinical trials (2 single-attack trials, 3 multiple-attack trials) evaluating oral sumatriptan (25 to 100 mg) in pediatric subjects aged 12 to 17 years enrolled a total of 701 adolescent migraineurs.
+These trials did not establish the efficacy of oral sumatriptan compared with placebo in the treatment of migraine in adolescents.
+Adverse reactions observed in these clinical trials were similar in nature to those reported in clinical trials in adults.
+The frequency of all adverse reactions in these subjects appeared to be both dose- and age-dependent, with younger subjects reporting reactions more commonly than older adolescents.

-Last reviewed on RxList: 8/2/2011
+Last reviewed on RxList: 11/22/2016